TR94/Kiwi-cocktail-bar/README.md

 # Features

-Navigation and Logo
+## Navigation and Logo
-The logo and text: KIWI COCKTAIL BAR in the top left corner of the page show off the branding for the bar and link to the home page as is traditional website convention.
+The logo and text:
+- KIWI COCKTAIL BAR in the top left corner of the page show off the branding for the bar and link to the home page as is traditional website convention.
-The navigation links to move around the site are located in the top right of the screen.
+- The navigation links to move around the site are located in the top right of the screen.
 These are About Us, Menu, Sign-Up and Contact Us which link to their relevant sections of the site.
-The font chosen is stylish to in-keep with the branding of the bar and colours are contrasting to ensure easy reading.
+- The font chosen is stylish to in-keep with the branding of the bar and colours are contrasting to ensure easy reading.
-The navigation sections is consistent across the website which makes moving around the site easy and displays the information in a clear manner.
+- The navigation links are consistent across the website which makes moving around the site easy and displays the information in a clear manner.

 [Add screenshot of the nav bar]